 Never mind the Mouse.
 In December, Orlando is all about the dog.

-Actually, make that plural: Dogs–thousands of them, from Chihuahuas to ginormous Great Danes– will be streaming into Florida during the week of December 9 to compete in the American Kennel Club’s annual flagship event, formally called the AKC National Championship Presented by Royal Canin.
+Actually, make that plural: Dogs–thousands of them, from tiny Chihuahuas to ginormous Great Danes–stream into Florida to compete in the American Kennel Club’s annual flagship event, the AKC National Championship Presented by Royal Canin.
 But if you’re never attended before, you might just call it overwhelming.

-With dozens of events that take up the better part of the week, culminating in the big show spread over the final two days – Saturday and Sunday, December 14 and 15 – there’s a lot to see and do if you’re attending the AKC National Championship for the first time (or twentieth time).
-If you’ve never been to this marquee event, here’s a survival guide to what is the biggest dog show in North America.
+With dozens of events and special attractions that take up the better part of the week—culminating in the big show spread over Saturday and Sunday—there’s a lot to see and do if you’re attending the AKC National Championship for the first time (or twentieth time).
+If you’ve never been to this marquee event, here’s a survival guide to the biggest dog show in North America.

-Rest assured that by the end of the day, your own dogs are going to yipping at you.
-So the first thing you’ll need to pack are a couple of pairs of comfortable shoes.
-And–for bragging rights–don’t forget your Fitbit.
+Rest assured that by the end of the day, your own dogs are going to barking at you.
+So the first thing you’ll need to have are a couple of pairs of comfortable shoes.
+And–for bragging rights–don’t forget your step tracker.

-Tickets to the show can be purchased ahead of time, but if you forget, they are available at virtually all entrances.
-The parking lot, like the convention center itself, seems to go in forever, so make special note of where you leave your vehicle.
+The parking lot, like the convention center itself, seems to go on forever, so make special note of where you leave your vehicle.
 “Next to the palm tree” just won’t cut it.
 Parking is on a first come, first served basis, and this includes the Convention Center’s disability permit parking spaces.
 It’s recommended that you use the parking lot entrance off Universal Boulevard when attending events in the North/South Concourse.

-While the AKC National Championship spans Saturday and Sunday, the constellation of events surrounding the show start as early as Tuesday, December 10.
+While the AKC National Championship takes place on Saturday and Sunday, the constellation of events and special attractions surrounding the show start as early as Tuesday.

-From Tuesday through Friday, there’s the Orlando dog show cluster. (“Cluster” is just dog-show-speak for a group of separate but consecutive shows that share the same venue.)
-Starting off the week on Tuesday, December 10, is the Space Coast Kennel Club of Palm Bay, followed by the Brevard Kennel Club show on Wednesday, December 11, and the Central Florida Kennel Club show on Thursday, December 12.
+From Tuesday through Friday, there’s the Orlando dog show cluster.
+“Cluster” is just dog-show lingo for a group of separate but consecutive shows that are held at the same venue.
+Starting on Tuesday is the Space Coast Kennel Club of Palm Bay, followed by the Brevard Kennel Club show on Wednesday, and the Central Florida Kennel Club show on Thursday.

-While there is no all-breed show on Friday, December 13, there are a number of specialty shows, which are open to dogs of an individual breed or group.
-There are dozens of specialties scheduled for Friday, from Akitas and Afghan Hounds to Pugs and Pembroke Welsh Corgis, as well as two group shows (Working and Herding).
+While there is no all-breed show on Friday, there are a number of specialty shows, which are open to dogs of an individual breed or group.
+There are usually dozens of specialties scheduled for Friday, as well as group shows.

-If rare breeds are more your thing, there are Miscellaneous and FSS Breeds Open shows on all those days as well, sponsored by the Biewer Terrier Club of America the first three days and the Dogo Argentino Club of America on Friday.
-Even though the shows are sponsored by individual breed clubs, all eligible breeds can compete, from Danish-Swedish Farmdogs to Teddy Roosevelt Terriers to Karelian Bear Dogs.
+If you’re interested in seeing rare breeds up close, there are usually Miscellaneous and FSS Breeds Open shows on all of those days as well.
+Even though the shows are sponsored by individual breed clubs, all eligible breeds can compete, from Teddy Roosevelt Terriers to Karelian Bear Dogs.

 Being the eve of the big show, Friday has a number of stand-alone events.
 The hugely popular AKC/Royal Canin National All-Breed Puppy and Junior Stakes highlights the youngest generations of show dogs aged six to 18 months old.
 Then for the up-and-coming humans in the dog-show world, there’s the AKC Juniors Agility Competition, open to handlers ages nine to 17.